pkp/learning-ojs/en/submissions.md

 ##Assigning the Submission

 To move the submission forward, the next step is to assign an editor or section editor.
-To do so, select the *Add* link in the **Participants** list.
+To do so, select the *Add* link in the **Participants** panel.

 ![](learning-ojs-3-ed-submissions-add-participant.png)